elkuno213/ros2-ws-template/README.md

 ## Development Workflow

 1. Open the project folder in VSCode.
-2. Connect to the `ros2` container via the Remote Explorer extension.
+2. Connect to the `ros2` container via the Dev Container extension.
-3. Go to `/workspaces/ros2` and build your packages by commands or tasks.
+3. Go to `/workspaces/ros2-ws` and build your packages by commands or tasks.
 4. If debugging, use the corresponding configuration in `.vscode/launch.json`.